Retirement, Insurance, Education, Medical Benefits

 All employees of the college (full-time and part-time) may participate in a tax deferral arrangement authorized in Section 403(b).

-Available through our tax-deferred annuity plan, SRA's and GSRA's provide the opportunity for all employees to make contributions to a retirement plan on a pre-tax basis through TIAA-CREF.
+Available through our tax-deferred annuity plan, Voluntary Retirement Contracts provide the opportunity for all employees to make contributions to a retirement plan on a pre-tax basis through TIAA-CREF.
 There is neither a minimum age requirement nor any waiting period to join.
 The College makes no contribution to this plan.
-Contributions made to a SRA/GSRA are not a substitute for participation in the regular defined contribution retirement plan when one qualifies for that Plan.
+Contributions made to the Retirement Contract Plus Plans are not a substitute for participation in the regular defined contribution retirement plan when one qualifies for that Plan.

 TIAA-CREF has developed a microsite for Ursinus within their website.
 This microsite will provide plan members with more information on the plans offered and investment options available with each plan, current performance of investment options and summary of their plan services and costs.
 It also provides links to tools and calculators to assist you as you plan for your retirement goals.